 To Find Long Lost Family Members

-You may also be able to find long lost relatives who are still alive through DNA testing.
+To start with, you might be able to do a people search to find long-lost family members.
+However, you may also be able to find long-lost relatives who are still alive through DNA testing.

 If you’ve lost contact with a parent, sibling, or cousin, DNA testing might be the answer to a reunion.
 Once you’ve taken the test, you have the ability to connect with relatives from all over the world.